mcamaradev/entropiasampledownloaderbot/README.md

 __________________________________________________________________________________

-## That is all folks :) I'll post a video of the bot running.
+## That is all folks :)

+I'll post a video of the bot running.
+For now,

 > Follow me on instgram: https://www.instagram.com/entropialive707/
 > Whatch me making music on YT: https://www.youtube.com/c/ENTROPIAENTALPIALIVE/